-The research group also includes three PhD students and a postdoctorate research fellow and is a key part of teaching through, in particular, the MSc Global Energy Management (GEM), and our contribution to two EPSRC Centres of Doctoral Training.
-Research strengths in this area will shortly be significantly augmented through the new Centre for Energy Policy.
+The research group also includes several PhD students and a postdoctorate research fellow and is a key part of teaching through, in particular, the MSc Global Energy Management (GEM), and our contribution to two EPSRC Centres of Doctoral Training.
+Research strengths in this area are significantly augmented through the new Centre for Energy Policy.

 Areas of research